thatcherclough/NetForce/README.md

 A sample wordlist file with common SSH passwords is provided in src/main/resources/SSH_Pass.txt.

 ## Requirements
-- A Java JDK distribution must be installed and added to PATH.
+- A Java JDK distribution must be installed and added to PATH with label JAVA_HOME.
-- Maven must be installed and added to PATH.

 ## Compatibility
-NetForce is compatible with both Linux and Windows.
+NetForce is compatible with both Windows and Linux.

 ## Installation
 ```